Physics-informed Variational Autoencoders for Improved Robustness to Environmental Factors of Variation

-\textbf{F1 score}.
-Mean F1 score per class over 10 runs is showed on table \ref{tab1}.
+\textbf{Test accuracy} Mean F1 score per class over 10 runs is shown on Tab. \ref{tab1}.
 First, all semi-supervised models outperformed the fully supervised CNN in terms of average F1 score by a margin of at least 4\%.
-Second, using $q_\phi(y \vert x)$ to make the predictions, semi-supervised models had small differences in term of F1 score.
-Third, making predictions using $\argmax_y p_\theta(y \vert x)$, large gains were obtained with the gaussian VAE and p$^3$VAE over the conventional CNN.
-In particular, p$^3$VAE made significant improvements over the gaussian VAE (+3\%), the physics-guided VAE (+9\%) and the CNN (+13\%).
-A statistical hypothesis test shows that the average F1 score of the gaussian VAE and p$^3$VAE are significantly different: we reject the hypothesis of equal average with a $0.3\%$ p-value.
-Even with exhaustive annotations (we added the labels of the "unlabeled" pixels in the training data set and we refer to this setting as \textit{full annotations} in table \ref{tab1}), p$^3$VAE outperformed the CNN by a 7\% margin.
+It appears that semi-supervised generative models successfully leveraged the additional unlabeled data to learn better representations.
+Note that the labeled data set comprises land cover classes that are only observed in specific environments, \textit{e.g.} low irradiance conditions.
+The unlabeled data set, on the other hand, contains a wider variety of irradiance conditions.
+Second, using $\qphi(y \vert \x)$ to make the predictions, semi-supervised models had small differences in term of F1 score, except for ssInfoGAN.
+Third, making predictions using $\ppdf(y \vert \x)$, large gains were obtained with the gaussian VAE and p$^3$VAE over the conventional CNN.
+In particular, p$^3$VAE made significant improvements over the semi-supervised VAE (+3\%), the physics-guided VAE (+9\%) and the CNN (+13\%).
+A statistical hypothesis test shows that the average F1 score of the semi-supervised VAE and p$^3$VAE are significantly different: we reject the hypothesis of equal average with a $0.3\%$ p-value.
+Even with exhaustive annotations (we added the labels of the "unlabeled" pixels in the training data set and we refer to this setting as \textit{full annotations} in Tab. \ref{tab1}), p$^3$VAE outperformed the CNN by a 7\% margin.